 As far as the Parliament's role in Foreign Policy is concerned, the Executive, that is, the Cabinet headed by the Prime Minister, is collectively responsible to the Parliament, both the Senate and the National Assembly of Pakistan.
-The Parliament can influence the foreign policy formulation and implementation process by adopting nonbinding resolutions on foreign policy issues; by holding hearings on crucial issues in the Standing Committees on Foreign Affairs and by asking questions on foreign affairs in the House.
+The Parliament can influence the foreign policy formulation and implementation process by adopting nonbinding resolutions on foreign policy issues; by holding hearings on crucial issues in the Standing Committees on Foreign Affairs; and by asking questions on foreign affairs in the House.

 However, Parliament and Parliamentary committees have played negligible role in this regard.
-A PILDAT report of the performance of the National Assembly Standing Committee on Foreign Affairs Committee from March 2008 to July, 2011, reveals that the Standing Committee failed to live up to the enormous challenges in the domain of foreign affairs during this period.
+A PILDAT report of the performance of the National Assembly Standing Committee on Foreign Affairs Committee from March 2008 to July 2011 reveals that the Standing Committee failed to live up to the enormous challenges in the domain of foreign affairs during this period.
 The National Assembly Standing Committee on Foreign Affairs held 17 meetings during three years out of which 10 times (59%) it only convened to meet visiting delegates.
 The Chairman of the Committee, Mr. Asfandyar Wali Khan, MNA, ANP (NA-7, Charsadda-I) had an average attendance of 41%.
-It is also of particular importance that the Standing Committee on Foreign Affairs held no meeting related to the unilateral strike by the US into Pakistan on May 02 or the Raymond Davis issue till July 2011.
+It is also of particular importance that the Standing Committee on Foreign Affairs held no meeting related to the unilateral strike by the US into Pakistan on May 2 or the Raymond Davis issue till July 2011.

 As mentioned in 4.1.1 above, there is a lot of ambiguity around the Pak-US relations and a very small part of this relationship is subject to Parliamentary oversight, if at all.
-During the year 2011 issues such as the arrest of the CIA operative Raymond Davis and US control of Shamsi base surfaced which mark the insufficient and ineffective Parliamentary oversight of foreign affairs.
+During the year 2011, issues such as the arrest of the CIA operative Raymond Davis and US control of Shamsi base surfaced which mark the insufficient and ineffective Parliamentary oversight of foreign affairs.
 Moreover, there have been very complex and important developments in the region as the US deadline to pull out from Afghanistan approaches.
-Pakistan like other players is looking to

-Table 5: Ranking of Military and Police Contributions to UN Operations safeguard and lobby for its interests in Afghanistan but these interested have not been premised with meaningful Parliamentary oversight/debate yet.
+Pakistan like other players is looking to safeguard and lobby for its interests in Afghanistan but these interests have not been premised with meaningful Parliamentary oversight/debate vet.
 The Parliament has not yet taken the lead in exercising rigorous oversight of foreign policy vis-a-vis the end-game in Afghanistan.
-Parliamentary Committees had not sought details of the forces agreement between the Governments of Pakistan and the Unites States to analyse the legal framework under which the US security and intelligence operatives work in Pakistan until recently.
-Both the military establishment and the foreign office keep referring to red lines that the US should not cross on cooperation on counter terrorism but the committees did not demand details of all such cooperation that falls under green, amber or red lines.
+Parliamentary Committees had not sought details of the status of forces agreement between the Governments of Pakistan and the Unites States to analyse the legal framework under which the US security and intelligence operatives work in Pakistan.
+Both the military establishment and the foreign office keep referring to red lines that the US should not cross on cooperation on counter-terrorism but the committees did not demand details of all such cooperation.